placidanomaly/HPPrimeSightReduction/README.md

 ![More input data](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_input4.png)

-9. The calculator will present the values for observed height *Ho*, Greenwhich Hour Angle *GHA* of the body, declination *dec* of the body, Local Hour Angle *LHA* of the body, and the calculated height *Hc* of the body.
+9. The calculator will display the values for observed height *Ho*, Greenwhich Hour Angle *GHA* of the body, declination *dec* of the body, Local Hour Angle *LHA* of the body, and the calculated height *Hc* of the body.
 Click **OK**

 ![Calculation results](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output1.png)

-11. The calculator will then present the usual 4 parameters of the line of position: LOP register, distance *a* from LOP either *TOWARD* or *AWAY* from the body, azimuth *Zn* to the body, and the assumed position latitude and longitude.
+11. The calculator will then display the usual 4 parameters of the line of position: LOP register, distance *a* from LOP either *TOWARD* or *AWAY* from the body, azimuth *Zn* to the body, and the assumed position latitude and longitude.
 These parameters enable plotting of the line of position.

 ![LOP parameters](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output2.png)

-12. Lastly, the calculator presents the equation for the line of position in a longitude (x) and latitude (y) cartesian plane which can be used to plot it in a program.
+12. Lastly, the calculator displays the equation for the line of position in a longitude (x) and latitude (y) cartesian plane which can be used to plot it in a program.
 That equation is stored in the F register of the Function app of the calculator corresponding to the LOP register selected, e.g. LOP 1 will be stored in F1, which means they can be plotted using the calculator's Function app.

 ![LOP Equation](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output3.png)